mgymrek/django-personal-website/README.md

 django-personal-website
 =======================

 Template for making a personal website using django.
-Includes set up of a home page and publications page.
 Instructions given on how to create additional pages and how to serve it from Amazon.

+Special feature is an automatically updating publications page that pulls publications from pubmed using the Biopython library.

 Set up instructions
 =======================